 - Meg Faure

-- Category Advice Column, Parenting, Pregnancy & Baby, Toddler
+- Category Advice Column, Baby, Parenting, Pregnancy & Baby, Toddler

 The newborn baby is typically much calmer and cries less than you would expect.
 Many parents are surprised that their baby does not scream at birth but rather makes quieter sounds and has a period of relative calm.
 Your hormones released in the birth process and the natural birth process itself results in a calm alert baby on the day he is born.